Nakul-27/Advent-of-Code/README.md

 # Advent of Code

 ## I started doing Avent of Code Retroactively in 2020 and now would like to continue it.
+I have not taken it as seriously as I would have liked; however the code is here for me to go back and work on it at a later date.

 ## This repository currently contains my code for 2020 as well as for 2021.